typescript-cheatsheets/react/ADVANCED.md

 - Advice for contributing to DefinitelyTyped
 - The goal is to take _full advantage_ of TypeScript.

+**Creating React + TypeScript Libraries**

+The best tool for creating React + TS libraries right now is [`tsdx`](https://github.com/palmerhq/tsdx).
+Run `npx tsdx create` and select the "react" option.
+You can view [the React User Guide](https://github.com/palmerhq/tsdx/issues/5) for a few tips on React+TS library best practices and optimizations for production.

 ---

 ### Advanced Cheatsheet Table of Contents